Right to information

 Government information is any record:

-- held by the NSW Treasury
+- held by the Department of Premier and Cabinet

 A record can be any document or other source of information compiled, recorded, or stored in hard copy or electronic form or in any other manner or by any other means.